Ten shot dead in Ballymurphy massacre entirely innocent, coroner finds

 Families of the victims hold photos of the deceased as they arrive for the verdict into the Ballymurphy inquest at Waterfront Hall in Belfast.
 Photograph: Paul Faith/AFP via Getty Images

-Ten people shot dead in west Belfast in 1971 were “all entirely innocent of any wrongdoing on the day in question”, a coroner has found.
+Ten people shot dead in Ballymurphy, west Belfast, in 1971 were “all entirely innocent of any wrongdoing on the day in question”, a coroner has found.

 Delivering her findings in Belfast on Tuesday, Mrs Justice Keegan said she hoped the inquests’ findings may deliver some peace for the families.